mxbv/Simpl-web/README.md

 * Export to TXT: Users can export all their notes into a single TXT file for backup or external use.

+* Search the local notes database on your device

 ## Technologies Used

 * Vue.js: Frontend framework for a responsive and interactive UI.